Drug Possession – Cocaine

 A drug possession charge doesn’t make you an addict, in the same way that drinking on the weekend doesn’t make you an alcoholic.
 But, cocaine is a highly addictive drug, and if your habit is more than just a recreational habit, a possession charge could present you with a chance to get some help.

-In Arizona, drug possession charges are taken quite seriously.
 The stakes are high and you face both jail time and the designation as a convicted felon.
 When you work closely with a local defense lawyer, your chances of walking out of court unscathed may be improved.
-Whether through a plea agreement or getting the charges dismissed, your attorney will work to get you the best results possible.

 Arizona Cocaine Possession – Laws & Penalties

 If a friend drops a bag of cocaine when they see the police coming, and the cocaine is within your reach, you could be charged with possession even if the drugs weren’t yours.
+The police will often choose to arrest anyone “suspected” of being involved.
+That’s why an arrest is not a prosecution, and there are always defenses.

 Arizona Cocaine Possession Legal Defense Strategies